MXPicture/Mks-Robin-Nano-Marlin2.0-Firmware/README.md

 ## Firmware Can be run on Robin Nano V1.x / V2.x boards and V3.x boards

+## MXPicture: Prepare
+- install vscode platformio
+- !!! don't use vscode platformio plugin !!!
+- use commands

+## MXPicture: cnc_3018_modified (MKS Robin Nano V3.x)
+1. Build:`~/.platformio/penv/bin/pio run --environment cnc_3018_modified`

+2. Update firmware:
+- Enter the `.pio/build/cnc_3018_modified` directory, copy the `assets` folder and `Robin_nano_v3.bin` to the sd card or usb disk
+- Insert sdcard or usb disk to the motherboard, and you can see the update interface

+## MXPicture: ultimate_bee (MKS Robin Nano V3.x)
+1. Build:`~/.platformio/penv/bin/pio run --environment ultimate_bee`

+2. Update firmware:
+- Enter the `.pio/build/ultimate_bee` directory, copy the `assets` folder and `Robin_nano_v3.bin` to the sd card or usb disk
+- Insert sdcard or usb disk to the motherboard, and you can see the update interface

 ## MKS Robin Nano V1.x build and update firmware

 1. Build config: